ibm-cloud-docs/appid/existing.md

   ```
   {: pre}

-3. Add the following code to your app.js file to:
+3. Add the following code to your app.js file.
-    * Set up your express app to use express-session middleware. **Note**: You must configure the middleware with the proper session storage for production environments.
-For more information see the [expressjs docs](https://github.com/expressjs/session).
-    * Configure passportjs with serialization and deserialization.
-This is required for authenticated session persistence across HTTP requests.
-For more information, see the [passportjs docs](http://passportjs.org/docs).
-    * Retrieve access and identity tokens from the App ID service by running a get command on the call back URL.

   ```javaScript
   const express = require("express");